zerolagtime/linux-audit-reporting/README.md

 ```

 ### Sanity Checks and Review Prep
-The details of each run are saved to the report file.
+The software saves the details of each run to the report file.
 What is shown
 is just a quick way to keep track of the current activity in generating
 the report.
 Since audit records may be long, this allows the auditor
-to fire off the report and come back.
+to fire off the report, lock the workstation, and review the report at
+their leisure.
 ```
 =================================================
 === Quick audit configuration check